 Multichannel Marketing Tips for Real Estate Agents

-What’s more, it isn’t even enough to simply be visible online and wait for people to find you.
+It isn’t enough to simply be visible online and wait for people to find you.
 That worked in the early days, but there are too many options now that you need to be proactive.
 You need to figure out where your prospective customers spend their time while online, and find ways to reach out to them.
 That’s what multi-channel marketing is all about

 So as we march onwards into 2019, how can real estate agents start working multi-channel marketing tactics into their strategies?
 Let’s take a look.